GTK-lab/data-access/_episodes/03-intro_GEO.md

 - "To introduce GEO databases and its feature."
 - "Explain how data are organized in GEO."
 keypoints:
-- "Advance search is useful."
+- "Advanced search is useful."
 - "GEO provide assistance to scientific publication."
 - "Data in GEO are organized in different levels."
 - "GEO DataSets are derived from Series records submitted by the scientific community.
 GEO Profiles are derived from DataSets."
+- "Some data are not available to public for download, since it haven't been release by GEO."
 ---

 ## About GEO